nliaquin/linux-guides/arch_install.md

 Now you may reboot:
 > reboot

 ### Post-Installation
 A problem you might run into is with internet after finishing the installation.

-What to do if iwd doesn't pick up eth0 or wlan0:
-> systemctl enable rfkill-unblock@all

 What to do if dhcp doesn't work on startup:
 > ip link set wlan0 up

 > dhclient wlan0

-If you're using ethernet, replace wlan0 with eth0.

-### A note on EFI
-You may be wondering why I say to follow this guide as is, even if you do not have and EFI motherboard.
-Well, it still just works.
-I have three devices without EFI, and this is exactly how I installed Arch and Gentoo on them.
-Why does this work?
-This configuration is functional for all systems, regardless.
-Boot partitioning is arbitrary on non-efi systems.
-EFI has a particular setup for booting, which is why you MUST follow this for EFI systems.

-If you had any trouble, feel free to contact me via email at nickolas@nliaquin.xyz and feel free to check out my other guides and repos at https://github.com/nliaquin